-The purpose of a ceremonial document (proclamation, citation, or certificate), issued by Mayor Jacob Day, is to honor, celebrate, or bring awareness to noteworthy events, organizations, individuals, businesses, or major milestones.
+The purpose of a ceremonial document (proclamation, citation, or certificate), issued by the Mayor, is to honor, celebrate, or bring awareness to noteworthy events, organizations, individuals, businesses, or major milestones.
 A ceremonial document is strictly honorary and is not legally binding.
 Requests are reviewed on a case-by case basis, and the Mayor’s Office has the right to deny any request.
 All ceremonial document requests must be submitted at least four (4) weeks in advance of the requested completion date.

 Guidelines and Procedures:

 - Proclamations acknowledge an individual, business, organization, cause, or event and declare an honorary day, week, or month.

 - Citations acknowledge an individual, business, organization, cause, or event without declaring an honorary day, week, or month.